kemalyst/kemalyst/README.md

 The router will perform a lookup based on the method and path and return the chain of handlers you specify in the `/config/routes.cr` file.

-You can use any of these simplified macros: `get, post, patch, delete`
+You can use any of these simplified macros: `get, post, patch, delete, all`

 ```crystal
 get "/", home, index
 ```

-You can specify the class directly:
+Or you can specify the class directly:
 ```crystal
 get "/",   HomeController::Index
 ```